ivzoric/ivzoric.github.io/index.md

 [The Pirate Adventure](https://uncommonsensegames.itch.io/pirate-adventure)
 <br><br>
 <i>A downloadable game for Windows.
-The Pirate Adventure is a short resource management game and it was created in a four day long game jam on the theme of "Exploitation".</i>
+It is a short resource management game and it was created in a four day long game jam on the theme of "Exploitation".</i>
 <br><br>
 <b>Level Designer<b>
 <br><br>